isovector/thinking-with-types/prose/computing/5-generics.markdown

 Our `GEq` class has a single method, `geq`, whose signature closely matches `(==) :: a -> a -> Bool`.

-Notice that the type parameter `a` to `GEq` has kind `Type -> Type`.
+Notice that the type parameter `a` to `GEq` has kind `kind:Type -> Type`.
 This is a quirk of `GHC.Generics`, and allows the same `Rep` machinery when dealing with higher-kinded classes.
-When writing carrier classes for types of kind `Type`, we will always saturate `a` with a dummy type `x` whose only purpose is to make the whole thing kind check.
+When writing carrier classes for types of kind `kind:Type`, we will always saturate `a` with a dummy type `x` whose only purpose is to make the whole thing kind check.

 With our carrier defined, the next step is to provide instances for the generic `Rep` constructors.
 A good approach when writing generic instances is to work